kq1231/timely/tasks.md

 - All entries will be shown in order of closeness to DateTime. -D
 - Only one task for a date.
 If already a task exists for that date, sub-entry input screen will update that task instead of creating a new one. -D
 - Remove the "Name" parameter from `Tab2Model` by marking it nullable.
 Group nullable fields together for clarity.

+---

+**Inshaa Allah**

+- Tab 12
+    - Make the sub-entry molecule take in the date as a parameter.
+It should pass it to the sub-entry provider as a family provider.
+    - Make DetailScreen WET.
+        - Go through each line of the code.
+        - Jot down alternatives, selecting the best one.
+    - Testing.
+- Tab 2
+    - DRYness.
+    - Create class "Repetition".
+    - Complete the getNextOccurenceDateTime function. -D
+- Engineer the common atoms, molecules and organisms of the app. -D
+- The common service should NOT extend anything.
+Services shouldn't extend repositories.
+- Remove FilterMixin from Tab 2.
+Shift the function to Tab2Model.
+- Tab 3 and 4 should have a service which their controllers can use.
+- It is the job of the DATA layer to communicate with the external world.
+Hence, it is not wise to allow any controller to perform such logic.
+Services should handle such complex logic for reusability.
+    - The service should decide whether to write or to edit any model.
+- Create local variables in tab 8's output screen to store the filter options.
+Don't create unnecessary providers.
+- All providers and controllers should be `AutoDispose`able.

+---

+*25 Jamadiyuth-Thani, 1445*

+**Inshaa Allah**

+- Tab 12 Testing
+    - Date calculation stops after setting "every".
+    - Need to sort weekly dates before picking the closest one.
+    - App hangs when switching between weekly, monthly and yearly.
+It hangs the longest when switched to monthly.
+- Tab.[1, 2, 3, 4 and 5].atomify()